John Pascarella III

 Teacher education, with an emphasis on new media literacies, critical theory and alternative methods to HIV/AIDS education in K-12 settings

-Dr. John Pascarella is an Assistant Professor of Clinical Education the Director of Guided Practice (Clinical Field Experiences) at the USC Rossier School of Education.
+Dr. John Pascarella, Associate Professor of Clinical Education, is Chair of the MAT Program and the Director of Guided Practice (Clinical Field Experiences) at the USC Rossier School of Education.
 John teaches courses in the Master of Arts in Teaching and Doctor of Education programs.

 Prior to his appointment at Rossier, Pascarella taught English in urban New Jersey high schools and served as an Adjunct Professor at Montclair State University, a Course Lecturer at McGill University, and a Visiting Researcher at the University of KwaZulu-Natal.
 Pascarella earned a Ph.D. in Culture and Values in Education from McGill University, an M.A. in Teaching from Montclair State University, and a B.A. in English Literature and African American Studies from the University of Central Florida.